carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 >> Nevertheless, new pathogenes can be discovered with shotgun metagenomics (that was the case SARS CoV 2), and the genetic basis of the
 >> pathogenic phenotypes could be found with metagenomics.
 >>
->> Metadata will depend on the type of the experiment, for this case some useful metadate could be sampling methodology,
+>> Metadata will depend on the type of the experiment, for this case some useful metadata could be sampling methodology,
->> date, place (country, state, region, city, etc.), patient's sex and age, symptoms and medical history.
+>> date, place (country, state, region, city, etc.), patient's sex and age, anatomical origin of the sample, symptoms, medical history, diet, type of lifestyle and environment.
 >>
 > {: .solution}
 {: .discussion}